 Value Stocks: The Cornerstone of a Strong Portfolio

-Value stocks – as the name implies – offer investors a solid chance to boost the future value of their portfolios.
+Value stocks, as the name implies, offer investors a chance to boost the future value of their portfolio.
 Stocks in this category are notable because they trade at a discount in relation to their fundamentals.
 And this is what makes them so, well, valuable.

 The hallmark of a good value stock is that it’s trading below its intrinsic value.
 This is determined by measuring any number of metrics.
 A low price-to-earnings (P/E) ratio is a classic sign of a value stock.
 Historically, the average P/E ratio for the S&P 500 is around 15.
 So anything below that would equate to a low P/E ratio.

 Another way to determine a stock’s value is by calculating its price-to-book (P/B) ratio.
 To do this, divide the market price per share by the book value per share.
 Anything below 3.0 can be a good sign that a stock is undervalued.

 That being said, P/B ratio can be distorted by underlying conditions like share buybacks or recent acquisitions.
 A low P/B ratio can also be a sign of fundamental problems with the company.
 So P/B ratio shouldn’t be considered the be-all, end-all when it comes to identifying a value stock.

 A good way to qualify a valuable P/B ratio is by comparing it with the amount of profit the company is making from shareholder equity.
 This is referred to as a company’s return on equity (ROE).

 If the P/B ratio and the ROE are similar, it is seen as a healthy sign for a company.
 And this means that it’s a good candidate for a value stock.

 Five Straightforward Value Stocks

 These are only two simple ways to determine if a stock is a value stock.
 Truth be told, there are lots of other metrics investors can look to.